Graph Coverage Zones from Points

 • weight_type (Literal['time_min', 'length_meter']) –

-• "time_min": Edge travel time in minutes
+• "time_min": edge travel time in minutes

-• "length_meter": Edge length in meters
+• "length_meter": edge length in meters

-• "voronoi": Stepped zones based on Voronoi polygons around graph nodes
+• None: Voronoi cells around graph nodes

-• "separate": Independent buffer zones per step
+• "separate": independent circular buffers per step

-• zone (geopandas.GeoDataFrame, optional) – Optional boundary polygon to clip resulting stepped zones.
-If None, concave hull of reachable area is used.
+• zone (gpd.GeoDataFrame | gpd.GeoSeries, optional) – Boundary polygon to clip the resulting stepped zones.

 Returns: